 During the 2013-2014 academic year, Kirsten served as an adjunct lecturer for the Lifespan Development course for Nursing Students at MU.
 For the 2014-2015 academic year, Kirsten has been awarded the Arthur J. Schmitt Fellowship, graciously allowing her the financial means for full-time devotion to her Ph.D. dissertation work efforts, along with MU research, clinical, and Milwaukee community related activities.
 She is also continuing an Applied Behavior Analysis (ABA) practicum, and completing the application process for her one year clinical internship assignment, a requirement of the MU Clinical Psychology Ph.D. program.
 Kirsten anticipates this internship to be June, 2015 - May, 2016, and is very excited about this opportunity to expand her clinical experience.

-Over the past two summers, Kirsten has worked for the University of Michigan Kinesiology Department and Lose the Training Wheels, where she taught children and adolescents with Down Syndrome and ASD how to ride bicycles.
-When she is not pursuing her love for autism and psychology, Kirsten enjoys running, kayaking, swimming, being outdoors, traveling, eating great food, spending time with her family and friends and cheering on the Marquette Basketball team and her alma mater football team!
+Over the past few years, Kirsten has been working at the Milwaukee Center for Independence, where she helps run a summer camp for children with autism.
+Kirsten has also been volunteering as a swimming instructor with a local occupational therapist, where she teaches children with ASD and Down syndrome how to swim.
+When she is not pursuing her love for children with autism and psychology, Kirsten enjoys running, kayaking, swimming, being outdoors, traveling, eating great food, spending time with her family and friends and cheering on the Marquette Golden Eagles basketball team and the University of Michigan football & basketball teams!